keithbuhler/keithbuhler.github.io/index.md

 <br>

-# Student and Employer Feedback
+# Testimonials

 ----

+*  "Dynamism, acumen, and compassion... one of [our] best teachers..."   -- [Peter Gross, Executive Director at Wheatstone Ministries](http://www.wheatstoneministries.com/people/)

+- "You give me great hope for our next generation." -- [Cinda Tribble, IEW](http://iew.com/cinda-tribble)

+- "A good conversation machine." -- [Andrew Selby, PhD Trinity Academy](https://baylor.academia.edu/AndrewSelby)

+* “Positivity that radiates" -- Brian Panther, 2016

+* "Able to incite an appreciation for philosophy in even the most difficult students..." -- Chris Bounds

+# Student Feedback

+* “I have been looking all my life for what I have found in philosophy.”
+Anonymous Student, Spring 2016.

-* "I can say that I learned more from this class than any I have taken before."
-(2015)
+* "I can say that I learned more from this class than any I have taken before." -- Anonymous Student, 2015

-* “This class was structured on one of the most helpful and clear cut syllabus I’ve ever had the pleasure to read.”
-(2016)

-* “It seems as though I have been looking all my life for what I have found in philosophy.”
-(Spring 2016.)

-*  "Keith's dynamism, his acumen, and his compassion make him one of [our] best teachers and mentors.
-Appealing and personable, he quickly and easily inspires his students to have a passion for education.
-It has been a consistent pleasure to work alongside him."
-(Peter Gross, Executive Director at Wheatstone Ministries)
+- “Funny guy.
+Created Gandalf out of clay, cartwheeled into a trash can, and showed us his one finger push up.
+Oh and he taught Health Care Ethics pretty well too.
+10/10.” -- Anonymous Student, 2015

 - Read more student reviews at [RateMyProfessors.](http://www.ratemyprofessors.com/ShowRatings.jsp?tid=1822771)